Kangonaut/aegis-athena/mission-docs/spacecraft.md

 A technological marvel within the WCS, the WCS Controller, acts as the brain of the system.
 It regulates water distribution across the spacecraft, based on need, priority, and system status.
 It smartly allocates water resources depending on the consumption requirements, overseeing efficient use of available reserves and making necessary projections for potential needs.

-Each component of the WCS works together, harmonizing the regulation and distribution of water to sustain both life and machine within the S.P.A.C.E.C.R.A.F.T.
-The subsystem, while unassuming in comparison to the more mechanical elements of a spacecraft, underpins life and mission success in the unforgiving environment of space.
+Each component of the WCS works together, harmonizing the regulation and distribution of water to sustain both life and machine within the SPACECRAFT The subsystem, while unassuming in comparison to the more mechanical elements of a spacecraft, underpins life and mission success in the unforgiving environment of space.

 #### 2.3.3.2 Oxygen Supply and Cabin Pressure Control Section (OSCPCS)